Start My Answer

 Have there been complaints against Oliphant Financial, LLC?

 Consumers have filed multiple complaints against Oliphant Financial, LLC.
-The company has a 1-star rating with the Better Business Bureau and 17 complaints over the past three years.
+The company has a 1-star rating with the Better Business Bureau and dozens of complaints against it.
 Some of these complaints are serious.
+The Consumer Financial Protection Bureau also reports several hundred complaints against the company.

 One alleges that Oliphant sent a letter trying to collect a debt to a public figure who was a friend of the debtor.
 This letter violated the Federal Fair Debt Collection Practices Act.
-Debt collectors may not discuss details of the debt with anyone other than the consumer who owes it and their attorney (if they have one).
+Debt collectors may not discuss details of the debt with anyone other than the consumer who owes it, their spouse, and their attorney (if they have one).

 Another individual alleged that Oliphant contacted them and demanded they repay a debt of over $13,000.
 When the consumer reached out to Oliphant, they could not provide the individual with verification of the debt, what it was for, or any contract that substantiated it.